 - loss of the sharp inferior angle of the infrapatellar fat pad (Hoffa's fat pad)

-- thickening and edema of the inferior patellar tendon
+- thickening and oedema of the inferior patellar tendon

 Treatment and prognosis

-Treatment is usually conservative, and involves decreasing activities that stress the insertion (especially jumping or lunging sports), quadriceps and hamstring strengthening exercises.
+Treatment is usually conservative, and involves rest, icing, activity modification - decreasing activities that stress the insertion (especially jumping or lunging sports), quadriceps and hamstring strengthening exercises.
 Analgesia and padding to prevent pressure on the tibial tubercle are also useful.
 Only rarely are therapeutic casts required 4-5.

 The condition spontaneously resolves once the physis closes.